Okoyl/specit/README.md

 # specit

-> specit is a fork of [speculate](https://github.com/bbc/specit) with some different goals.
+> specit is a fork of [speculate](https://github.com/bbc/specit) with some different goals. specit meant to support more distributions, provide even more options.
+Feel free to create issues, submit more code.

 Automatically generates an RPM Spec file for your Node.js project